TrishithaMadhuri/AICTE-Weekly-Project/README.md

-# week-1
-week 1 project on crop and fertilizers rs
+Project on Crop and Fertilizers rs